isomerpages/pris-test/_corrections-process/Community Transition/Conditional Remission System (CRS) & Mandatory Aftercare Scheme (MAS).md

 * Corrective Training
 * Preventive Detention

 This will be in addition to any sentence that may be imposed for committing an offence in breach of the basic condition, and there shall be no one-third remission for the enhanced sentence.
-The maximum length of the enhanced sentence shall not exceed the remaining duration of the Conditional Remission Order from the date of the “new” offence.
+The maximum length of the enhanced sentence shall not exceed the remaining duration of the CRO from the date of the “new” offence.

 The implementation of the CRS will high-risk ex-inmates to be placed on a Mandatory Aftercare Scheme.

 #### Mandatory Aftercare Scheme
 ![](/images/Rehabilitation/MAS%20Factsheet.png)
+< To be redone in a top down scheme>

 The Mandatory Aftercare Scheme (MAS) is a compulsory structured aftercare regime that provides enhanced community support, counselling and case management with tight supervision for a selected group of ex-offenders at risk of re-offending and also those who need more support in reintegration into society.
 It aims to support ex-offenders in staying crime-free and deter them from re-offending.

-The scheme will consist of supervision and restrictions such as curfew hours and electronic monitoring, as well as counselling and case management.
+The scheme will consist of supervision and restrictions, such as mandatory residential phase, curfew hours and electronic monitoring, as well as counselling and case management.
 Upon release at the two-thirds mark of their sentence, ex-offenders who are required to undergo MAS will be placed progressively through these step-down aftercare support and supervision.

 ![](/images/Rehabilitation/SHWH.jpg)